 - the size of the tumor

-- whether it has spread to nearby tissue
+- if it has spread to nearby tissue or lymph nodes

-The stage of a breast cancer at diagnosis is one of the most important factors in predicting breast cancer survival rates.
+In general, the less it has spread, the easier it is to treat.
+The stage of breast cancer at diagnosis is one of the most important factors in predicting survival rates.

-Cancer cells themselves are graded on a scale of 1 to 3.
-A cancer's grade reflects how much difference there is between an individual's cancer cells and healthy cells.
+Doctors grade cancer cells on a scale of 1 to 3.
+The grade reflects how much difference there is between an individual's cancer cells and their healthy cells.
 It also indicates how quickly the cancer cells seem to be growing.

 Proteins and hormones